Design

 Prove the right kind of impact

 The strongest ux designer CVs do not rely on broad claims.
-They show concrete evidence of research-led design decisions and problem framing and collaboration with product and engineering teams.
+They show concrete evidence of research methodology breadth — usability testing, user interviews, contextual enquiry, card sorting, or diary studies used and problem framing and design thinking: how you defined the problem before moving to wireframes or prototypes.

 Match your level